"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Kings 17:37-41 - And the statutes, the ordinances, the law, and the commandment which He wrote for you, you shall be careful to observe forever; you shall not fear other gods.
 And the covenant that I have made with you, you shall not forget, nor shall you fear other gods.
 But the LORD your God you shall fear; and He will deliver you from the hand of all your enemies."
 However they did not obey, but they followed their former rituals.
 So these nations feared the LORD, yet served their carved images; also their children and their children's children have continued doing as their fathers did, even to this day.

-People get saved when they fear God above all other gods and idols as the Apostle Paul explains in the passage below.
+People turn to the Lord when they fear God above all other gods and idols as the Apostle Paul explains in the passage below.
 Again, we see all four parts of the "everlasting gospel" which shows that the Lord is sovereign over the nations, and He is the Savior, Creator, and Judge:

 1 Chronicles 16:23-33 - Sing to the LORD, all the earth; proclaim the good news of His salvation from day to day.
 Declare His glory among the nations, His wonders among all peoples.
 For the LORD is great and greatly to be praised; He is also to be feared above all gods.
 For all the gods of the peoples are idols, but the LORD made the heavens.
 Honor and majesty are before Him; strength and gladness are in His place.
 Give to the LORD, O families of the peoples, give to the LORD glory and strength.
 Give to the LORD the glory due His name; bring an offering, and come before Him.
 Oh, worship the LORD in the beauty of holiness!
 Tremble before Him, all the earth.
 The world also is firmly established, it shall not be moved.
 Let the heavens rejoice, and let the earth be glad; and let them say among the nations, "The LORD reigns."
 Let the sea roar, and all its fullness; let the field rejoice, and all that is in it.
 Then the trees of the woods shall rejoice before the LORD, for He is coming to judge the earth.